Keio University

 Kenji Tanaka

-School of Medicine Professor, Department of Brain Science, Institute for Advanced Medical Research
+School of Medicine Professor, Division of Brain Sciences, Institute for Advanced Medical Research

 Tackling Mental Disorders with Science

-Do you think there is room for science to tackle mental illness?
-Suppose someone who has lost a spouse and is suffering from intense grief has lost their appetite and is unable to work.
+Do you think there is room for science to tackle illnesses of the heart?
+Suppose someone who has lost a spouse and is suffering from intense grief loses their appetite and becomes unable to work.
 Most people would first stay close to them, remember the deceased together, and leave them be.
-It seems there is little room for science to intervene and solve this.
+It seems there is little room for science to intervene and solve things here.
 Now, let me change the question.
-Do you think there is room for science to tackle brain diseases?
-Consider a mother whose forgetfulness is progressing and who complains that her money disappears every time a care manager visits.
-Since mental symptoms caused by dementia have a cause in the brain, intervening in the brain—the cause—should solve them.
+Do you think there is room for science to tackle diseases of the brain?
+A mother whose forgetfulness is not only progressing but who also claims that her money disappears every time a care manager visits.
+Since mental symptoms caused by dementia have a cause in the brain, they should be resolved by intervening in the brain, which is the cause.
 This can be said to be one approach to mental symptoms from the perspective of brain science.

-One of the contrasts I made here is the question of stance: whether to view mental disorders as diseases of the mind or diseases of the brain.
-I would be happy if anyone noticed another subtle rephrasing: the question of whether to view mental disorders and mental symptoms as the same or different.
+One of the contrasts I have made here is the question of stance: whether to view mental disorders as illnesses of the heart or illnesses of the brain.
+There is another question of stance that I hope some of you noticed I casually rephrased: whether to view mental disorders and mental symptoms as the same thing or as different things.
 Mental disorders fall into the category of diseases, such as depression or dementia.
-On the other hand, mental symptoms refer to a state at a specific moment—for example, feeling depressed right now, or being convinced right now that something is being stolen.
+On the other hand, mental symptoms refer to a state at a specific moment—for example, the state of feeling depressed right now, or the state of being convinced right now that things are being stolen.
 In this article, I take the position of treating mental disorders as brain diseases.
 Furthermore, I will treat mental disorders and mental symptoms without distinguishing between them.

-Brain science has developed primarily around academic systems previously treated as medical sciences, such as anatomy (what cells the brain is made of and how they are connected), physiology (what functions the brain has), and Pharmacology (Division of) (why drugs work for mental disorders).
-However, I believe many readers feel that these alone are not enough to understand the brain or the mind.
-That is correct; more humanistic and social science perspectives are needed, such as psychology (the study of how the mind works), sociology (the study of connections between people), and nursing (the study of supporting the sick).
+Brain science has developed primarily around academic systems previously treated as medical sciences, such as anatomy (what cells the brain is made of and how they are connected), physiology (what functions the brain has), and Pharmacology (Division of) (why drugs are effective for mental disorders).
+However, I believe many readers feel that these alone are far from enough to understand the brain and the heart.
+That is correct; more humanistic and social science perspectives are also necessary, such as psychology (the study of how the heart works), sociology (the study of connections between people), and nursing (the study of supporting the sick).
 It is also a fact that the entry of science and technology fields such as artificial intelligence and computational science has led to dramatic progress in brain science over the past decade.

-Currently, brain science can be described as a single academic system that integrates various academic fields.
-Each field has its own cutting edge, but I would like to describe the forefront from a medical perspective, which is my specialty.
+Currently, brain science can be rephrased as a single academic system that integrates various academic fields.
+While each field has its own cutting edge, I would like to describe the frontline from the medical sciences perspective, which is my specialty.

 Anatomical and Physiological Research on the Brain

 Currently, national projects to dissect and thoroughly investigate the brain are underway in Europe, the United States, Japan, and China.
-It is said that the brain has tens of billions of cells, and one cell is said to have more than 10,000 inputs.
-Since "it is said" is not enough, ambitious projects are currently underway to clarify this using the best technology available to humanity.
+It is said that the brain has tens of billions of cells, and each cell is said to have over 10,000 inputs.
+Since "it is said" is not enough, there are currently ambitious projects underway to clarify this using the best technology available to humanity.

 You might be disappointed, but because the human brain is still too large and complex for us, we are thoroughly investigating the brains of mice, which are also mammals.
 In other words, to understand the human brain, we are thoroughly studying mouse brain anatomy.
 In the last 10 years, there have been several discoveries that have rewritten the knowledge in conventional textbooks.

 Another breakthrough is the progress in functional analysis based on anatomy, so-called physiological analysis.
-Anatomy is like creating a precise map of the brain, while physiology clarifies how the roads are used (the flow of signals), such as which roads are empty and which are congested.
+Anatomy is like the work of creating a precise map of the brain, but in physiology, we clarify how the roads are used (the flow of signals), such as which roads are empty and which are congested.
 Observing where signals are flowing in the brain at this very moment also requires advanced technology.
 There is a reason why signals flow to a certain brain region at that moment, and there have been technological innovations that can clarify the "why."

 I also use mice as experimental animals and conduct thorough anatomical and physiological research every day.
 I am enhancing my own research while incorporating new findings revealed by domestic and international projects.
 Brain science researchers, including myself, have no intention of ending our research careers with mouse studies; we use them to help understand the human brain.